gmcyber/CCC410F22-Example/docs/topics/rc-ui-dev.assets/design-project2.md

-# Design Project 2 - Range Control
+# Design Project 2 - Ethhack UI

-> I've chosen to stick with the Range Control Topic, I've built up some forward momentum.
+> I've chosen to stick with the Ethhack UI Topic, I've built up some forward momentum.
 This topic will focus on the selection of the appropriate VMWare API and its integration into Django

 ## Project Information